Statement by the City of Falls Church City Council in Solidarity with the Asian American Community (March 2021)

-The City Council created the Use of Force Review Committee (UFRC) to review the City of Falls Church Police Department and Sheriff’s Office use of force policies and procedures, engage the community to gain insight into their experiences, report the findings of the review and community experiences, and make recommendations for changes to use of force policies and procedures.
-Applications to serve on the committee are closed.
-City Council is expected to appoint the members this summer.
+The City Council created the Use of Force Review Committee (UFRC) in July 2020 to review the City of Falls Church Police Department and Sheriff’s Office use of force policies and procedures, engage the community to gain insight into their experiences, report the findings of the review and community experiences, and make recommendations for changes to use of force policies and procedures.
+At the February 22, 2021 City Council meeting, the committee presented the final report.

 The formation of the UFRC is the first step of the Commit to Action pledge created by former President Barack Obama, and signed by Mayor David Tarter with the support of City Council and Police Chief Mary Gavin.
 See the full news release on the Use of Force Committee here.